 CAUSES OF TMJ DISORDERS

-The ultimate cause of nearly all modern TMJ disorders is a dysharmony among the components of the jaw system due to a dystrophic jawbone growth pattern that continually produces mechanical strains between structural components that can never achieve a perfect fit, because they lack the regulation that is normally provided by healthy strong jaw muscles.
-The dysstrophic growth pattern becomes set with the maturation of the jaw muscles at puberty and then continues during adulthood, with some additional progressive increases in vertical height at about the same rate our teeth used to wear down.
-Although adult craniofacial growth represents a big inconvenient truth for orthodontists, it has been confirmed in numerous studies.1-2
+THE STRAINED JAWBONE GROWTH PATTERN - The ultimate cause of nearly all modern TMJ disorders is a dysharmony among the components of the jaw system due to a dystrophic jawbone growth pattern that continually produces mechanical strains between structural components that can never achieve a perfect fit, because they lack the regulation that is normally provided by healthy strong jaw muscles.
+The dystrophic growth pattern becomes set with the maturation of the jaw muscles at puberty and then continues during adulthood.1-2 For that reason, people keep developing TMJ disorders during adulthood, at least before middle age.

 The growth patterns that cause most TMJ disorders are the long narrow midface and the backwardly rotating or backwardly displaced mandible.
 These growth patterns were never seen in human skeletal remains before the last couple of centuries, and they have arisen at the same time as TMJ disorders, because they are caused by weak jaw muscles and restrictive bites that inhibit horizontal facial growth and redirect it down and back.
 Very similar growth patterns have been induced experimentally in animals simply by softening their diets or damaging their jaw muscles.
 The way jaw muscle weakness and the associated bite changes have caused TMJ disorders to become endemic in modern societies is explained in detail in ETIOLOGY.